futomi/html5-CC2650SensorTag.js/README.md

 });
 ```

-An hash object representing the measurement result is passed to the event handler as the 1st argument, which has the properties as follows:
+A hash object representing the measurement result is passed to the event handler as the 1st argument, which has the properties as follows:

 Property      | Type    | Description
 :-------------|:--------|:-----------